xma711/notebook/iot/wsn/waspmote_libelium/testing.md

 Waspmote factory default program
 ------------------------------------

-After i uploaded this program to waspmote, it will output "H#" when xbee pro s1 or s2 are plugged in.
+After uploading this program to waspmote, it will output "H#" when xbee pro s1 or s2 are plugged in.
 	- it seems the setup function is repeatedly called.
 It turns out that it is because the usb power cannot provide enough current for bbb+xbee.
 Have to plug in the battery to make it work.

 When LoRa is plugged in, no communication module is detected.

-When i used LoRaWAN, it can detect the module and tries to send a frame.
+When using LoRaWAN, it can detect the module and tries to send a frame.

 Smart cities board